Updated May 2022

 Post-COVID care and awareness are very important, and an area of continued research and learning.

-The term ‘recovered from COVID’ is technically accorded to those who have been free of fever (>100 deg F) for 3 consecutive days with normal oxygen saturation minimum 10 days after COVID symptom onset.
+The term ‘recovered from COVID’ is technically accorded to those who have been free of fever (>100 deg F) for 3 consecutive days with normal oxygen saturation after a minimum of 10 days (7 days for Omicron) from COVID symptom onset.
 This implies recovery from the infection and active ongoing inflammatory damage.
-Therefore, this time frame can be 10-14 days for people who had mild disease and were in home treatment, and longer (2-4 weeks) for people with moderate-severe disease who were on oxygen therapy and hospitalized.
+Therefore, this time frame can be 7-14 days for people who had mild disease and were in home treatment, and longer (2-4 weeks) for people with moderate-severe disease who were on oxygen therapy and hospitalized.

 These are some of the symptoms seen in many people for several weeks post-COVID.
 It is important to know that most of these common symptoms improve and go away with time and should not become the cause of undue stress, strain, anxiety, or depression.
 However, one should keep one’s treating physician informed of these symptoms for reassurance and appropriate action where needed.